-Title: Resource Technician (2 openings, term details below)
+Title: Resource Technician Intern (1 opening, term details below)

 Reports To: David Bustos, Resource Program Manager